SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 If you use the web application you will get a file containing all reference sgRNA-insert pairs in a fasta file.
 This file is important in the later steps of the data processing.

 ### 2. Trimming and filtering of sequencing reads using cutadapt
+During the experimental procedure primers are added before sequencing.
+These primers need to be removed before the alignment of the reads can be done.
+If the sub-library spacer is not utilized or needed, we recommend trimming that sequence as well.
+Cutadapt can also be used to filter short reads for higher quality reads.
+Detailed commands can be found in the method section of the publication as well as in the Data Processing folder.